-Cycle 241 SINGLE-LIP D.H.DRLNG enables you to machine holes using a single-lip deep hole drill.
-It is possible to enter a deepened starting point.
-You can define the direction of rotation and the rotational speed for moving into and retracting from the hole.
+Cycle 241 SINGLE-LIP D.H.DRLNG machines holes with a single-lip deep hole drill.
+It is possible to enter a recessed starting point.
+The control performs moving to drilling depth with M3.
+You can change the direction of rotation and the rotational speed for moving into and retracting from the hole.

-- 1 The control positions the tool in the spindle axis at rapid traverse FMAX to the entered Safety clearance Q200 above the workpiece SURFACE COORDINATE Q203 - 2 Depending on the "Position behavior when working with Q379", Page 108, the control will either switch on the spindle with the programmed speed at the Safety clearance Q200 or at a certain distance above the coordinate surface - 3 The control executes the approach motion depending on the direction of rotation defined in the cycle with a spindle that rotates clockwise, counterclockwise, or is stationary - 4 The tool drills to the hole depth at the feed rate F, or to the maximum plunging depth if a smaller infeed value has been entered.
-The plunging depth is decreased after each infeed by the decrement.
-If you have entered a dwell depth, the control reduces the feed rate by the feed rate factor after the dwell depth has been reached - 5 If programmed, the tool remains at the hole bottom for chip breaking. - 6 The control repeats this procedure (steps 4 to 5) until the total hole depth is reached - 7 After the control has reached this position, it will automatically switch off the coolant and set the speed to the value defined in Q427 ROT.SPEED INFEED/OUT - 8 The control positions the tool to the retract position at the retraction feed rate.
-To find out the retract position value in your particular case, please refer to: see Page 108 - 9 If programmed, the tool moves to 2nd set-up clearance at FMAX
+- 1 The control positions the tool in the spindle axis at rapid traverse FMAX to the entered SET-UP CLEARANCE Q200 above the SURFACE COORDINATE Q203 - 2 Depending on the positioning behavior, the control will either switch on the spindle with the programmed speed at the SET-UP CLEARANCE Q200 or at a certain distance above the coordinate surface. - Further information: "Position behavior when working with Q379", Page 106 - 3 The control executes the approach motion depending on the definition of Q426 DIR.
+OF SPINDLE ROT. with a spindle that rotates clockwise, counterclockwise, or is stationary - 4 The tool drills with M3 and Q206 FEED RATE FOR PLNGNG to the drilling depth Q201 or dwell depth Q435 or the plunging depth Q202: - If you have defined Q435 DWELL DEPTH, the control reduces the feed rate by Q401 FEED RATE FACTOR after the dwell depth has been reached and remains there for the duration of Q211 DWELL TIME AT DEPTH - If a smaller infeed value has been entered, the control drills to the plunging depth.
+The plunging depth is decreased after each infeed by Q212 DECREMENT - 5 If programmed, the tool remains at the hole bottom for chip breaking. - 6 After the control has reached the hole depth, it will automatically switch off the coolant, set the speed to the value defined in Q427 ROT.SPEED INFEED/OUT and, if required, change again the direction of rotation from Q426. - 7 The control positions the tool to the retract position at Q208 RETRACTION FEED RATE. - Further information: "Position behavior when working with Q379", Page 106 - 8 If programmed, the tool moves to 2nd set-up clearance at FMAX

 If you enter the depth in a cycle as a positive value, the control reverses the calculation of the pre-positioning.
 The tool moves at rapid traverse in the tool axis to set-up the clearance below the workpiece surface!
+There is a danger of collision!